gabr1el-codes/HabitTrackerAPI.Minimal/README.md

 🔐 Authentication
 This API uses JWT (JSON Web Token) for authentication.

-Token generation is handled by a separate project called Identity.Api, which is responsible for user login and token issuing.
+Token generation is handled by a separate project called Identity.Api, which is responsible for user registration, login and token issuing.

-To test authentication-protected routes, make sure you have the Identity.Api running and use the token it returns in the Authorization header.
+Make sure you have the Identity.Api running and you register an account, login and then use the token it returns in the Authorization header.

 ## 📌 Versioning
 Available versions: v1.0, v2.0